Shawcs/kafka-demo/setup/README.md

 zookeeper.connection.timeout.ms=6000" > server3.properties
 ```

-end of configuration for kafka brokers

 # Tuning of the JVM
-the JVM can run out of memory if you have some zookeeper/kafka instances running
+The JVM can run out of memory if you have some zookeeper/kafka instances running
-this depend on the work load of the servers. it's recommended to run some test on the machine
+this depend on the work load of the servers.
+It's recommended to run some test on the machine
 to define your needs  (help  http://blog.ippon.fr/2013/11/15/cas-pratique-de-tuning-jvm-dune-application/)
 go to kafka/bin and edit the file zookeeper_server_start.sh
 modify the export KAFKA_HEAP_OPTS part